j46-txt/CaFE/README.md

 Once configured, it algorithmically rotates user-defined daily suggestions, eliminating the need to plan or choose, which is ideal for repeatedly studying or working on a predefined set of subjects.

-Long-term consistency is supported by tracking a weekly goal alongside a rolling "pace" metric (hours/week), and total time invested.
+Motivation and consistency are supported by tracking a weekly goal alongside a rolling "pace" metric (hours/week), and total time invested.

 ## Features